semgrep/semgrep-docs/docs/semgrep-secrets/getting-started.md

 1. Begin by ensuring that you display all **Open** findings.
 2. Apply filters with as much specificity as possible.
 You may have to perform bulk triage several times.
 By starting with the most specific cases, and closing the findings from those specific cases, you are able to narrow down findings as you work from specific to broad filter criteria.
-3. Click the bulk select check box.
+3. Click the bulk select check ox.
 4. Click **Triage**, then your selected triage state, typically **Ignore**.
 5. Optional: Repeat this procedure to triage all open findings.

-## Receiving findings in GitHub through PR comments
+## Receiving findings in through PR and MR comments

 In addition to viewing your results in Semgrep Cloud Platform, you can set up PR or MR comments from Semgrep, which allows you to view findings-related information directly in your pull requests and merge requests.